ASRT Investors Have Opportunity To Lead Assertio Holdings, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Feb.
-9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Assertio Holdings, Inc. ("Assertio" or the "Company") (NASDAQ: ASRT ).
+14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Assertio Holdings, Inc. ("Assertio" or the "Company") (NASDAQ: ASRT ).

 Class Period: March 9, 2023 – November 8, 2023